DDaanieloliv/Pupv2.nvim/README.md

 - Buffer trail: Your last query is persisted in a stack

+- FileSearche: Find your file in the current path

 ## Overview

 The main motivation is to provide an "environment" with buffers that I often use in my projects.
-Making it easier to navigate between them and search for them.
+Making it easier to navigate between them and search for them, and whith pick_file_system enter on buffer that have not yet been added.

 ## Dependecies

+This plugin use ripgrep to grep the files in file system.
+Ripgrep (´rg´) is a fast, line-oriented search tool that recursively searches for a regular expression pattern in your current directory, while respecting .gitignore rules and ignoring hidden and binary files by default.
+You can chose your favorite package manager to install this tool, or use this git repository ['ripgrep'](https://github.com/BurntSushi/ripgrep).

 To use the telescope options like, <leader>ls you should using the plugin ['telescope.nvim'](https://github.com/nvim-telescope/telescope.nvim).